aaronp24/nvidia-versions/README.md

     `nvnewsUrls` map.
 Try to keep this list roughly sorted, just for aesthetics.

-5. Link to the forum post from Google+.

-6. Add a line for the new driver to the `nvidiaUrls` map in URLs.hs.
+5. Add a line for the new driver to the `nvidiaUrls` map in URLs.hs.
 Use the appropriate helper function for the URL scheme used by this release, or add a new one if necessary.

-7. Run `make` again.
+6. Run `make` again.
 This rebuilds the parser then generates the contents of the "Current graphics driver releases" forum post and a /topic command suitable for pasting into the #nvidia channel on FreeNode.

-8. Edit the post at https://devtalk.nvidia.com/default/topic/533434
+7. Edit the post at https://devtalk.nvidia.com/default/topic/533434

     Paste the text generated in the previous step into the first post in that thread.
 Verify that all of the links work.

-9. Unlock the thread and post a reply to it linking to the announcement forum post.
+8. Unlock the thread and post a reply to it linking to the announcement forum post.
 This marks the "Current graphics driver releases" thread as unread for people viewing the forum, so they know that a new release has been made.